awsdocs/amazon-rds-user-guide/doc_source/USER_RenameInstance.md

 +  Metrics and events associated with the name of a DB instance are maintained if you reuse a DB instance name\.
 For example, if you promote a read replica and rename it to be the name of the previous primary DB instance, the events and metrics associated with the primary DB instance are associated with the renamed instance\.
 +  DB instance tags remain with the DB instance, regardless of renaming\.
 +  DB snapshots are retained for a renamed DB instance\.

+**Note**
+A DB instance is an isolated database environment running in the cloud\.
+A DB instance can host multiple databases, or a single Oracle database with multiple schemas\.
+For information about changing a database name, see the documentation for your DB engine\.

 ## Renaming to replace an existing DB instance<a name="USER_RenameInstance.RR"></a>